Camilla9347/JBI-Special-Issue-BITS-2022/README.md

  - a list of nodes (_gene_nodes.csv_), which represents the input gene nodes that survived after pc_parallel() application and for which an interaction was found in the output graph.
 Additional information, extracted from human and grapevine annotation files, is added for the biological interpretation of the results.

+These two files are contained in the **Vv** folder inside the **MAIN** folder, if a grapevine expansion list was chosen as input to the data processing procedure, or they are contained in the **Hs** folder inside the **MAIN** folder, if a human expansion list was chosen as input.

 ##### Homo sapiens example _p1@<!-- -->MFSD2A_nodes.csv_

 | ID | association_with_transcript | entrezgene_id | hgnc_id | uniprot_id | description | rank | Frel | type |